 Habitat: Sweet Flag grows from creeping rhizomes that allow the plant to spread vegetatively.
 Habitat is usually ponds, marshes and shallow areas with water less than 20 inches deep.
 The rhizomes branch frequently, are aromatic and have a long history of medicinal use (notes below).
 Sweet Flag can be grown in rich moist soil if frequent watering is provided but plants will be shorter.
 Propagation by rhizome involves cutting 2 to 4 inch sections in spring or fall and plant them 4 to 6 inches deep.

-The author names for the plant classification: For calamus - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy; for americanus - ‘Raf.’ is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
+The author names for the plant classification: For calamus in 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy; for americanus in 1836 - ‘Raf.’ is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.

 Above: The spadix flowers are arranged in a diamond pattern, opening from the bottom upward.
 Drawing of A. calamus courtesy Kurt Stüber's Online Library.

 Below: The leaves are erect, sword-like, flat but with a raised central vein that is slightly off-center, smooth but sometimes wavy margins.
 In the second photo the additional main veins of americanus are visible.
 3rd photo - The spadix angles outward from the sympodial leaf which then flattens and continues upward.